Envek/rubyworld-keep-it-ruby/slides.md

 class: text-5xl
 ---

-Is there a gem?
+# Is there a gem?

+of course there is!{.text-xl}

 <!--
 What is the first thing a Ruby developer looks into when choosing which service to integrate with?
-We all know the answer: A Ruby gem!
+We all know the answer: A Ruby gem to add into Gemfile!
 -->

 ---